qlik-oss/core-orchestration/kubernetes/README.md

 ## Deploying

 Two types of deployments to Kubernetes are examplified.
-The first one is the "plain" Kubernetes method, using standerd deployments and services.
+The first one is the "plain" Kubernetes method, using standard deployments and services.
 The second one shows how to use [Helm](https://helm.sh/), which provides a powerful way to manage Kubernetes applications.

 ### Deploying to plain Kubernetes